American University of Central Asia - AUCA - APPLY TO THE WARC

 WRITING AND ACADEMIC RESOURCE CENTER TUTOR:

 The WARC stipend is available to AUCA undergraduate students interested in acquiring and developing pedagogical skills and actively contributing to facilitating other students' success in academic courses across the curriculum in their role as peer tutors.
 The WARC accepts applications throughout the year, but the selection of WARC tutors generally takes place in late August and early September, with some select opportunities available in December and January.
-The deadline to apply for a Fall 2023 tutoring position is July 31, 2023.
+The deadline to apply for a Spring 2025 tutoring position is January 10, 2025.

 In order to apply, candidates must present the following: